C-Stevens/laika/README.md

 In this event, the command thread is removed from the thread pool and the thread exits.

 ##Help
-For more information and documentation, you can view complete documentation for most of Laika's files in the [docs](docs) folder.
+For more information and documentation, you can view complete documentation for most of Laika's files in the [doc](doc) folder.

-For command specific help, Laika comes prepackaged with a [help command](commands/help.py) command, which can be used to generate help and usage information for commands.
-This functionality is only avaliable while interacting with the bot through IRC.
+For command specific help, Laika comes prepackaged with a [help command](commands/help.py), which can be used to generate help and usage information for commands.
+This functionality is only available while interacting with the bot through IRC.

 ##License